Moving beyond paper

 - Everything looks promising on paper until we get to work

-Dec 4, 2018-Amidst much fanfare, the current government launched the social security programme aimed at formal sector workers.
+Dec 4, 2018-Amidst much fanfare, the current government launched the social security program aimed at formal sector workers.
 The mechanism governing the scheme relies on employers contributing 11 percent, employees contributing 20 percent—and, with the result of these contributions—the contributor providing social security in the form of healthcare, pensions and other prescribed benefits.
 The current scheme aims to cover about 3.4 million people—about 12 percent of the population—working in the formal sector.

 By design, no scheme is ever wrong; the intent is always right.
 But in Nepal, a prerequisite to gauging the effects of our own scheme first depends on our understanding of the government’s capacity and the intentions of the politician-bureaucrat-business people nexus.
 Successive governments in the past seventy years have failed to implement schemes according to their intended design.
 There are no examples to substantiate the belief that this one can be delivered, and there are three major points to support this argument.